Mind your dialogue tags!

 The more you write and find your own writer’s voice/style, the less you will not need to pause and question your use of dialogue tags.
 However, until then it’s vital to take a moment and make sure you’re getting them right.

 What happens when a writer has a lot of conversational ground to cover and does not want to overwhelm the reader with repetitive dialogue tags?
 In that instance should the tags be avoided?

 Let’s examine this in detail.

-Dialogue tags should not be completely avoided, but their use can be reduced so as not to wear about the reader.
+Dialogue tags should not be completely avoided (unless you’re writing a screenplay), but their use can be reduced so as not to wear about the reader.
 Make sure that readers always know which character is speaking, but keep in mind that dialogue tags aren’t the only means to identify the speaker.